dazuma/toys/toys/docs/guide.md

     toys

-Like any namespace, the root tool displays its help screen, including the list of its subtools.
+Like any namespace, invoking the root tool displays its help screen, including showing the list of all its subtools.

 One last example: